 - Guidelines regarding Gifts or Hospitality

-It is the policy of Iarnród Éireann to maintain its strong reputation for ethical behaviour and fair dealing in the conduct of its business.
+It is the policy of the CIE Group to maintain its high reputation for ethical behaviour and fair dealing in the conduct of its business.

 In many cases decisions as to what is ethical or fair are clear cut and will be obvious to any reasonable person.
-In some situations, however, there may be circumstances where elements of doubt or ambiguity arise.
-To help, in the event of such circumstances, and to protect and guide individual employees of Iarnród Éireann, it is necessary to have a written Code of Business Ethics.
+In some situations, however, there may be circumstances where an element of doubt or ambiguity arises.
+To help in those circumstances and to protect and guide individual employees of the CIE Group, it is necessary to have a written Code of Business Ethics.

 It is not possible to provide for every situation in the Code of Business Ethics.
-If there is doubt about the probity of any particular situation, one’s Line Manager must be consulted about that situation by the individual concerned.
+If there is doubt about the probity of any particular situation, one’s superior must be consulted about that situation by the individual concerned.

-- to offer guidance to Iarnród Éireann employees in their business conduct
+(a) to offer guidance to CIE Group employees in their business conduct

-- to establish an agreed set of ethical principles
+(b) to establish an agreed set of ethical principles,

-- the promotion and maintenance of confidence and trust within Iarnród Éireann
+(c) the promotion and maintenance of confidence and trust in the CIE Group; and

-- the ongoing development and acceptance of ethical practices within Iarnród Éireann
+(d) the development and acceptance of ethical practices by the CIE Group.

-The Code of Business Ethics applies to all employees of the organisation.
-Those who are engaged in the purchasing of goods or services, the placement of contracts or the approval of payments to or by the Iarnród Éireann must have particular regard to the terms of the Code.
+The Code of Business Ethics applies to all employees of the Group.
+Those who are engaged in the purchasing of goods or services, the placement of contracts or the approval of payments to or by the CIE Group must have particular regard to the terms of the Code.

 The guiding principles of the Code of Business Ethics can be summarised under seven headings: